Bleach (manga): Musicals

-Bleach has been adapted into a series of rock musicals, jointly produced by Studio Pierrot and Nelke Planning.
+Bleach has been adapted into a series of rock musicals, jointly produced by Pierrot and Nelke Planning.
 There have been five musicals produced which covered portions of the Substitute and Soul Society arcs, as well as five additional performances known as "Live Bankai Shows" and "Rock Musical Bleach Shinsei", which did not follow the Bleach plotline.
 The initial performance run of the Bleach musical was from August 17–28, 2005, at the Space Zero Tokyo center in Shinjuku.

 The musicals are directed by Takuya Hiramitsu, with script adaptation by Naoshi Okumura and music composed by playwright Shoichi Tama.
 The songs are completely original and not taken from the anime soundtrack.
 Key actors in the series include Tatsuya Isaka, who plays Ichigo Kurosaki, Miki Satō, who plays Rukia Kuchiki, and Eiji Moriyama, who plays Renji Abarai.

 In 2016, another musical was produced to celebrate Bleach 15th anniversary.
 The musical was directed and written by Tsutsumi Yasuyuki with Dream5's Akira Takano and Chihiro Kai as Ichigo Kurosaki and Rukia Kuchiki respectively.
 The musical debuted on July 28, 2016, in AiiA 2.5 Theater Tokyo.